eucalyptus/nephoria/cloud_admin/README.md

 First create the systemconnection interface.
 By default Ssh credentials, and/or Eucalyptus credentials are combined to provide both machine and service level utilities from a single connection interface.
-- See 'services' and the 'adminapi' module for the Eucalyptus services, and properties interface.
+- See 'services' and the 'serviceconnection' module for the Eucalyptus services, and properties interface.
 - See 'hosts' for the utilities that involve interacting with the underlying machines hosting the Eucalyptus services.